Do Your Folks Know What to Keep After an Accident?

 What people do next can make a world of difference.

 First, is the failure (incident or near-miss) reported?
 Or is it covered up?

-If you are reading this you probably think that your company should learn from its mistakes to keep the mistakes from happening again.
+But if you are reading this article, you probably think that your company should learn from its mistakes to keep the mistakes from happening again.
 (Or to keep something even worse from happening – like the picture above.)

 But if mistakes and failures are hidden, learning is unlikely.

 People must know that it is safe to report a problem and that once a problem is reported, something will be done to improve the process to make the problem go away.

 Punishing the person who reported the problem or punishing someone else involved in the failure IS NOT the kind of action that will promote more reporting of failures.